How to Add Xdebug to the Official Docker WordPress Image

 It is intended for the development environment only.
 Please do not use this in a production environment.
 Please use the official Docker WordPress image on production instead.

-In the end, we’ll consider how to separate configurations for the production and development environments using multiple docker-compose files.
+In the end, we’ll consider how to separate configurations for the production and development environments using multiple compose files.
 And how to add PHP extensions to your WordPress image if necessary.

 Contents